Like the majority of other tourists, I’ve spent most of my time in Japan looking for cool things to do in Tokyo.

 What is great about this shop is that they let you rent the Kimonos instead of buying them.

-This is perfect for budget travelers like me who are always trying to save pennies and luggage space.
+This is perfect for budget travelers, and family travel on a budget like me who are always trying to save pennies and luggage space.

 The shop was fantastic, instead of making you buy a kimono you can rent them for the day.